 Before you receive any nomination documents from the Elections Department you must complete and file the Candidate Application Form, either in person or on our website, www.marinvotes.org.
-If using our web document we will email instructions and due dates, along with most of your candidate documents.
+If using our web document you will receive an email with instructions and additional information.